-Practice Management Consultants.
 With the help of PMCs Pam McCord and Abbie Haigh, we were able to implement a new structure and improved processes that allowed our team to effectively collaborate.
+A Department Transformed

 Getting these processes in place was a tremendous team effort.
 In many departments, it would have taken years to accomplish.
 But the new Saint Agnes ED team showed an unusual amount of heart.